 The Senior Design Competition was first held in the spring of 2010.
 The goal of the competition is to highlight the outstanding efforts of outgoing seniors following the completion of their senior design projects.
 At least one entry from each discipline is entered into the final round where students present their projects to a panel of industry judges.
 The judges listen to the presentation and then ask questions about the feasibility, economics, and innovative engineering within the design.
 A competition is also held for the best design project poster.
 The winners of the competition receive prizes for their efforts.

 Engineering Olympics is the culminating event of the school year.
 Individuals from engineeringstudent organizations compete in various events in an Olympic style competition.
-Events of the past include a long division contest, a desk throwing competition, and many more.
+The event will take place Saturday, May 3rd, from 1-4pm at the West Shelter of Dad Perry Park.
+Cost is $6 prepay or $9 at the event per team.
+A BBQ and social will follow.

 KU Dance Marathon for 2013 is fast approaching.
 This year's event will take place on November 9, from 10:00am to 10:00pm in the Kansas Student Union.
 Registration is located at www.kudm.org, click "Register" in the upper right-hand corner, select "Join a Team", and finally select School of Engineering as your team.
 KUDM strives to provide emotional and financial support to the children, and their families, of KU Pediatrics, our local Children’s Miracle Network Hospital.